No. 32 Squadron RAF: 21st Century (2000– present)

+A BAe 146 CC2 in 2008.
+This aircraft has since been moved to the South Wales Aviation Museum for preservation and display.

 The Integrated Review saw the fleet of four BAe 146 retired in March 2022.
 Shortly before, in February 2022, Defence Equipment and Support announced that the four aircraft would be replaced by two Dassault Falcon 900LX.

 One of the BAe 146-100s (ZE701) was retired to the Imperial War Museum Duxford in Cambridgeshire, the other (ZE700) was gifted to the South Wales Aviation Museum at St Athan in March 2022.
 The two BAe 146-200 were removed from service and sold to civilian airline Pionair Australia.

 In August 2023, it was announced that the Rotary Wing Command Support Air Transport contract, which provided the squadron's AgustaWestland AW109SP GrandNew, would not be renewed and would end on 30 September 2023.
 The Ministry of Defence later confirmed that the contract had been extended.
 The new Labour government subsequently cancelled the extension of the contract in August 2024, with effect from December 2024.